Tecsisa/scala-etcd/README.md

 ```

-Parameter *port* is optional being used 4001 by default.
+*port* parameter is optional being used 4001 by default.
 In scenarios where you have a local etcd service, i.e. in a
 CoreOS cluster, you could just type:

 ```Scala